Ocean and Resources Engineering (ORE)

 ORE 411 Buoyancy and Stability (3) Ship nomenclature and geometry, hydrostatic principles of surface ships and underwater vehicles in free-floating, partially waterborne, and damaged conditions.
 Subdivision of ships.
 Launching.
 Pre: CEE 270 or equivalent.
 DP

-ORE 500 Master's Plan B/C Studies (1) Enrollment for degree completion.
-Pre: master's Plan B candidate and consent.
+ORE 500 Master’s Plan B/C Studies (1) Enrollment for degree completion.
+ORE majors only.
+Pre: master’s Plan B candidate and consent.

 ORE 601 Ocean and Resources Engineering Laboratory (3) Design, construction, and evaluation of an engineering system.
 Laboratory and field experience and data analysis supplemented with appropriate theory.
 Pre: 603 and 607, or consent.

 ORE 603 Oceanography for Ocean Engineers (3) Physical, chemical, biological, and geological ocean environments for ocean engineers.
 Introduction to ocean dynamical processes and general circulation.
 Ocean measurement techniques, theory of underwater acoustics.
 Sonar, swath bathymetry, and tomography applications.
 Pre: consent.

 ORE 607 Water Wave Mechanics (3) Governing equations in free surface flow, deterministic and probabilistic wave theories, wave transformation, wave-induced coastal currents, tides, ocean engineering operational sea state, and design wave criteria.
 Pre: consent.